mrstallion/fchat-rising/README.md

 ## Todo / Ideas
 *   Collect data on ads / responses to determine which ads work best
 *   Preview mode should allow detaching from the main window
 *   Improve log browsing
 *   Conversation bot API
 *   'Filter unmatching ads' is not channel specific -- it's either on everywhere or nowhere
-*   Bug?
-Usually submissive vs usually submissive shows up as 'maybe'
-*   Bug?
-YOU have 'loves humans'; THEY have 'no furry characters, just humans' -- THEIR ad shows green, not red -- your side of comparison is fully green, they just have 'no furry pairings' in red
-*   Bug? [color] acts weird
-*   Bug? inline images act weird on profiles
-*   Better disconnect management / API tickets?
-*   Ctrl+P to re-open closed profile; navigate back and forward in profiles (e.g. when you click one); 'back to top' button
 *   What are the things that would make your profile more compatible with others?

 # F-List Exported